lonanni/RemoteSensing_Environment_Projects/README.md

-This Repository contains codes and examples to investigate satellite images.
+This Repository contains codes and examples to investigate satellite images and water and air quality datasets through remote sensing, data analysis, and ML.
 TinyML applications are also developed based on these models.
 ![alt text](github.png)